nlptown/nlppapers/Deep contextualized word representations.md

 word meaning can vary considerably between contexts.
 ELMo fixes this problem by assigning to each token a representation that is a function of the entire input sentence.

-Embeddings from Language Models (ELMo) derives its name from the fact that its word representations are derived from a 2-layer bidirectional LSTM language model.
+Embeddings from Language Models (ELMo) gets its name from the fact that its word representations are derived from a 2-layer bidirectional LSTM language model.
 It distinguishes itself
 from previous approaches in that it combines all of the internal layers of the